MrHaribo/mrharibo.github.io/usermanagement/index.md

 ## Test Client

 If all the services are running you are finally ready to connect to the MicroNet application using a client.
-Add the **mn-archetype-testclient** archetype to wour game workspace.
+Add the **mn-archetype-testclient** archetype from the *MicroNet EXAMPLE Service Catalog* to wour game workspace.
 The test client is a native Java application providing a little console style UI.
 To start the TestClient right click the MyGame.TestClient.TestClient.java in the *src/main/java* directory and click *Run/Debug As -> Java Application*.

 If everything went well you can register and login at this point...
 You are online!